Fianna Éireann: Early years

-As with all scouting organisations, an instructional handbook was a necessity.
-The job of producing this Fianna handbook fell to Pádraig Ó Riain.
-With articles from Patrick Pearse and Roger Casement, and advertisements from suppliers of uniforms and equipment, the first Fianna handbook appeared in 1913.
-It came at a time when the Irish Volunteers was being established and the book was widely used by this group also.
-Countess Markievicz bought a large rambling house at Ranelagh, Surrey House.
+In 1913, a Fianna instructional handbook was published and produced by Pádraig Ó Riain with articles being contributed by Patrick Pearse and Roger Casement, as well as advertisements from suppliers of uniforms and equipment.
+The timing coincided with the Irish Volunteers being established and the book was widely used by them Countess Markievicz bought a large rambling house at Ranelagh, Surrey House.
 It became the unofficial headquarters of the Fianna for some time.
 The older boys would gather and train here, and a mini firing range was set up in the basement.
 The boys also had a radio set in operation, which led to a raid by the Dublin Metropolitan Police.
 A separate HQ was later set up in 12 D'Olier Street.

-The Irish Republican Brotherhood (IRB) made moves to recruit any members who had reached the age of seventeen, and in 1912 Hobson started an IRB circle within the Fianna, named the John Mitchel Literary and Debating Society, whose members included Colbert, Ó Riain, Heuston, Garry Holohan, Desmond Ryan, Liam Mellows and Barney Mellows.
+The Irish Republican Brotherhood (IRB) focused on recruiting any members who had reached the age of seventeen, and in 1912, Hobson started an IRB circle within the Fianna named the John Mitchel Literary and Debating Society, whose members included Colbert, Ó Riain, Heuston, Garry Holohan, Desmond Ryan, Liam Mellows and Barney Mellows.

 Irish Volunteers

 The Fianna played an active part during the 1913 Dublin Lock-out.
-A Fianna member, Patsy O'Connor, died after being batoned on the head by a Dublin Metropolitan Police man while giving first aid to an injured man.
+A Fianna member, Patsy O'Connor, died after being battened on the head by a Dublin Metropolitan Police man while giving first aid to an injured man.

 As the Fianna was organised four years earlier than the Irish Volunteers, and as many of its members were now young adults, fully trained in many aspects of military discipline, many young members transferred to the Volunteers on the army's foundation in November 1913.
 The committee which set up the Irish Volunteers had three Fianna members on it.
 Con Colbert, Michael Lonergan, Éamon Martin and Padraig Ó'Riain were prominent in training Irish Volunteers.
 Seamus Pounch was instrumental in the training of the Cumann na mBan women's auxiliary in 1914.